2011 - Backpacking to Sri Lanka

 We visited the Temple of the Tooth Relic.
 Entrance is Rp1000 or RM26 pp. When King Wimaladharmasuriya I (1592-1604 A.D.) became King in Kandy; he searched for the Tooth Relic and the bowl Relic of the Buddha and found that it was kept at the Delgomuwa Buddhist Temple at Kuruwita, for more than 44 years, hidden in a grinding stone.
 The King had gone there personally and brought the Sacred Tooth Relic to Kandy in a procession accompanied by the King.

-Evening at 5.30pm was the Dances of Sri Lanka by The Kandy Lake Club Dance Ensemble featuring various dances of Sri Lanka and the fire walking.
+Evening at 5.30pm was the Dances of Sri Lanka by The Kandy Lake Club Dance.
+The Kandy Lake Club Cultural Dance Show is a stimulating Sri Lankan Arts, Dance & Cultural Heritage Show featuring various dances and the fire walking.
 Entrance is Rp500 or RM13 pp.

 Stayed in Comfort Lodge, Kandy at Rp3300 or RM86 a room for 2 with breakfast.